Nine Killed As Driver Plows Into Filipino Festival In Canada - UrduPoint

 Philippines President Ferdinand Marcos said in a statement he was "completely shattered to hear about the terrible incident."

-Footage posted online and verified by AFP shows a black SUV with a damaged hood parked on a street littered with debris, meters from first aiders tending to people lying on the ground.
+Footage posted online and verified by AFP shows the black SUV with a damaged hood parked on a street littered with debris, meters from first aid crews tending to people lying on the ground.

-Sheila Nocasa told AFP she left the festival 10 minutes before the incident but began receiving a flurry of messages that something had happened.

-"It was a shock," said the resident of the nearby city of Surrey.
-"I feel very sorry and devastated.

 Eyewitness Dale Selipe told the Vancouver Sun that she saw injured children on the street after the vehicle rammed into the crowd.